MyFakeIT/FakeIT/How-To's/Viber/How to Block Viber Ads.md

    - Alternatively, use **Cloudflare’s 1.1.1.1 for Families** (DNS: `1.1.1.2` and `1.0.0.2`) for ad and tracker blocking.
 3. **Block Ads via Browser** (if using Viber Web):
    - Install a browser with built-in ad-blocking, like **Brave**, or use Firefox with the **uBlock Origin** extension.
-   - Add the domains from [hosts.txt](hosts.txt) to uBlock Origin’s custom filter list.
+   - Add the domains from [hosts.txt](hosts.txt) (starting from the first `127.0.0.1` line, excluding the note at the top) to uBlock Origin’s custom filter list.
+Only copy the domain names.
 4. **Restart Viber**:
    - Close and reopen Viber to apply changes.

 ### iOS
 1. **Use an Ad-Blocking App**:
    - Download **AdGuard** from the App Store.
-   - Enable AdGuard’s Safari content blocker and add the domains from [hosts.txt](hosts.txt) to its custom blocklist.
+   - Enable AdGuard’s Safari content blocker and add the domains from [hosts.txt](hosts.txt) (starting from the first `127.0.0.1` line, excluding the note at the top) to its custom blocklist.
+Only copy the domain names.
 2. **Use a DNS-Based Ad Blocker**:
    - Configure AdGuard DNS:
      - Go to Settings > Wi-Fi > [Your Network] > DNS > Manual.